boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 };
 ```

-Invoke above action will update a `state.data`.
+Invoking the action above will update the `state.data`.
 Your data reducer is responsible for state.data output.

-We have a ready to use actions.
-Now we can implement it in some Component.
+We are ready to use actions.
+Now we can implement them in a Component.
-There are many posibilities to do it.
+There are many ways to do it.

-You can invoke fetchData action in `componentDidMount` lifecycle method, or maybe by `onClick` method.
+You can invoke the fetchData action in the `componentDidMount` lifecycle method, or maybe in the `onClick` method.

 For this article I prepared a simple `<Data />` component.